Greetings from the Commandant

 All cadets aim high and repeatedly achieve great success across campus.

-They volunteer more than 12,000 community service hours each academic year, including an eight-year tradition of hosting blood drives.
+They volunteer countless community service hours each academic year.

-They travel around the globe through the Corps’ Global Scholars Program trip to France to study the leadership lessons of World War I and II, through the Project Global Officer cultural emersion program for ROTC students, and through Olmsted Foundation Undergraduate Scholars experience in Panama.
+They travel around the globe through the Corps’ Global Scholars Program, studying the leadership lessons of World War I and II, through the Project Global Officer cultural emersion program for ROTC students, and through Olmsted Foundation Undergraduate Scholars experience.

 And they remain committed to academics and boast a Corps-wide GPA of over a 3.0.